Powerlearnproject/se-day1-assignment-Adizua/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software Engineering Systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems

 Identify and describe at least three key milestones in the evolution of software engineering.

+ whi
 List and briefly explain the phases of the Software Development Life Cycle.
+Project Planning - this is the phase where the whole project is planned.
+The goals and Objectives of the Project are Outlined Gathering Requirements & Analysis - Here, Analysis of the viability of the project is carrie out.
+From here, deductions will be carried out which will aid in descision making.
+Design - Here the User-Interface is created and the User Experience is determined.
+Coding or Implementation. ...
+Testing. ...
+Deployment. ...
+Maintenance.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.